DevNambi/blog-drafts/040 - Ethics for Data Pros.markdown

 We believe we are working to make our society, our world, a better place.
 At the very least we believe we aren't making things worse.
 We try and behave **ethically**.

+"when you hear about a new start-up, remember to ask "Does this exist primarily to undercut unionized workers or quietly skirt labour laws?""

 "Ethics: moral principles that govern a person's or group's behavior"

 * http://mathbabe.org/2013/11/12/there-is-no-market-solution-for-ethics/